gojiplus/abbyyR/Readme.md

 ### Access Abbyy Cloud OCR SDK API via R

 Easily OCR images, barcodes, forms, documents with machine readable zones, e.g. passports, right from R. Get the results in form of text files or detailed XML.
+The package provides access to the [Abbyy Cloud OCR SDK API](http://ocrsdk.com/).
+Details about results of calls to the API can be [found here](http://ocrsdk.com/documentation/specifications/status-codes/).

 ### Installation